What is primary hyperparathyroidism?

 You'll likely have additional blood tests done to check the levels of calcium and PTH.
-You'll also probably have urine tests to check on the level of calcium in your urine and to check your kidney function.
+You'll also likely have urine tests to check on the level of calcium in your urine and to check your kidney function.
 Your healthcare provider may want you to have a sestamibi scan or ultrasound study of your neck.
-This could detect a parathyroid adenoma.
-You may also have dual X-ray absorptiometry.
-This test is also called bone densitometry.
-It is done to determine bone density and to reveal loss of bone tissue (as can occur with hyperparathyroidism.)
+This could find a parathyroid adenoma.
+You may also have dual energy X-ray absorptiometry.
+This test is also called bone densitometry (or DXA scan.)
+It is done to figure out bone density and to reveal loss of bone tissue (as can occur with hyperparathyroidism.)
 It is also used to help your healthcare provider to keep an eye on the condition.
 Testing can also help decide if surgery may be needed.

 How is primary hyperparathyroidism treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.